 Education Requirements for Bone Densitometry Certification and Registration

 Candidates pursuing certification and registration in bone densitometry must be registered with

 Nuclear Medicine Technology (registration with NMTCB is also accepted), or

 In addition, candidates must document completion of the Bone Densitometry Clinical

 Experience Requirements.
 To start documenting procedures, log in to My ARRT Info and click "Pursue Post-Primary Certification and Registration."

 Beginning January 1, 2016, candidates must also document completion of 16 hours of structured education.
 Learn more about ARRT's education requirements.

-Every candidate for certification must, according to ARRT governing documents,
+Every candidate for certification and registration must, according to ARRT governing documents,

 "be a person of good moral character and must not have engaged in conduct that is